Sundre: Economy

 Main industries in the area are petroleum production, forestry, agriculture, and ranching.
 The combined service, hospitality and tourism sector constitutes a major employment base within the community, as well.
 With two public schools, a public hospital, a Royal Canadian Mounted Police detachment, three municipalities in close proximity (Town of Sundre, Mountain View County, and Clearwater County), the public sector also represents a substantial employment area.

+Supporting Sundre's relatively significant tourism sector, there are at least half a dozen notable annual events.
+Winterfest happens annually during Family Day weekend in February; the Sundre Pro Rodeo, one of the highest paying pro rodeos in Canada, happens the second last weekend of June; the Shady Grove Bluegrass Festival is held in mid-July; Sundre Broncs, Bulls and Wagons Rodeo occurs usually during the latter half of August; and Sundown in Sundre, an annual merchants event organized by the Sundre & District Chamber of Commerce, is hosted either during the final Friday of November or the first Friday of December.

 Climate

 Sundre has one of the highest average diurnal temperature variations in Canada, and especially in the winter months.